Back to People

 1911Age 76

-Became a key benefactor of George Ellery Hale's Mount Wilson work, donating an additional $10M to the Carnegie Institution to support the 100-inch Hooker Telescope project.
+Became a key benefactor to George Ellery Hale and donated an additional $10M to the Carnegie Institution to expedite Mount Wilson telescope construction.

 Confidence